Eva Longoria: Ancestry

 According to research done in 2010 by Harvard professor and Faces of America host Henry Louis Gates Jr., Longoria's oldest identifiable Spanish immigrant ancestor is her ninth great-grandfather, Lorenzo Suárez de Longoria (b.
-Oviedo, 1592), who was a colonist of the Viceroyalty of New Spain (modern-day Mexico) in 1603.
+Oviedo, 1592), who was a colonist of the Viceroyalty of New Spain in 1603.
 His family was based in a small village called Llongoria, Belmonte de Miranda, Asturias, Spain.
 Longoria is the Castillanized form of this Asturian-language surname.

 In 1767, her seventh great-grandfather received almost 4000 acre of land along the Rio Grande in a land grant from King Charles III of Spain.
 The family retained this land for more than a century.
 After the US-Mexican border was moved southwards in the aftermath of the Mexican–American War, the land ended up on the American side of the border.
 Her family had to deal with the influx of United States settlers following the Mexican–American War and the American Civil War.

 According to DNA testing, Longoria's overall genetic ancestry is 70% European, 27% Indigenous American, and 3% African.
 A computer analysis of the DNA results of Gates's dozen guests showed that Longoria has the same genetic haplogroup as cellist Yo-Yo Ma, who is of Chinese heritage.
 As women have two X chromosomes and no Y chromosome, Longoria did not inherit her father's Y-DNA, but she did inherit her mother's mitochondrial DNA (genetic information passed from mother to child).
 Longoria's mtDNA belongs to the Haplogroup A2, making her a direct descendant of a Native American woman, a Mayan from the territory of Mexico long before it was Mexico.
 Her ancestors include many other Maya on both sides of her family.

 Longoria identifies as a "Texican"—a Mexican-American Texan.

-In 2010, Longoria appeared on an episode of Dr. Henry Louis Gates genealogy series “Faces of America” where she discovered she’s related to famous actress Meryl Streep.
+In 2010, Longoria appeared on an episode of Dr. Henry Louis Gates genealogy series “Faces of America” where she discovered she is related to actress Meryl Streep.

-Filmography

-Longoria has over 60 credits to her name within film and television.